 Affordable Jazz Thinline Teles

-As you know, I’m all for affordable guitars, Squire produce some great affordable Thinline Telecasters for playing multiple genres and styles of music including jazz.
+As you know, I’m all for affordable guitars, Squire produces some great affordable Thinline Telecasters for playing multiple genres and styles of music including jazz.
 Some mentions are…

 - Squire Classic Vibe Thinline Series